 Wider Context

-The Colleges work collaboratively for the benefit of the individual student rather than in competition.
-The Eastern Colleges Group (ECG) was established to foster greater unity and approach.
+The group work collaboratively for the benefit of the individual student rather than in competition.
+The Eastern Education Group (EEG) was established to foster greater unity and approach.
 The drivers were:

-- Quality: By creating posts across all three organisations, there was the opportunity to attract a higher calibre of individual whose cost could be split across the Colleges.
+• Quality: By creating posts across all three organisations, there was the opportunity to attract a higher calibre of individual whose cost could be split across the group.
 Again, this would allow each College to be able to invest savings made directly in their students.

-- Engagement: Discussions with employers in the region were held.
-It was clear that they saw benefit from working with a group of Colleges who covered the breadth of the County and offered a range of curricula and qualifications.
-ECG, as a collective of the three Colleges, was, therefore, an attractive partner.
-ECG is being used to drive employer engagement.
+• Engagement: Discussions with employers in the region were held.
+It was clear that they saw benefit from working with a group of educational providers who covered the breadth of the County and offered a range of curricula and qualifications.
+EEG, as a collective of the multiple educational providers, was, therefore, an attractive partner.
+EEG is being used to drive employer engagement.

-- Career development/staff recruitment: There is greater opportunity to recruit and retain staff by branding ourselves as a broader family of Colleges.
+• Career development/staff recruitment: There is greater opportunity to recruit and retain staff by branding ourselves as a broader family of educational providers.
 CPD opportunities can be enhanced, career paths better mapped, and recruitment initiatives shared.

 Commitment